 For years, our communities taught our children about “stranger danger.”
 Tragically, 90% of sexual predators are in their victim’s circle of friends, family, and neighbors.
 Nine times out of ten, danger comes from someone the child knows…and may even trust.

-The Price of Innocence presents the most recent evidence and best practices about child sex abuse.
-More to the point, it shows the everyday person the warning signs they need to look for and what to do when they suspect or discover abuse occurring.
+The Murder of Innocence helps us understand how parents, members of society, and child abuse advocates can make the world safer for the most vulnerable among us.
+It shows readers insight into the warning signs they need to look for and what to do when they suspect or discover abuse occurring.

 This seminar is primarily for parents, teachers, and the general public.